Hook Story Offer - Formula

 ii.
 Sales Landing Page

 When you create a sales funnel, it means you will have a dedicated landing page for your main offer.
-That’s where you will be able to use this formula.
+That’s where you can effectively use the hook story offer method.

 • Headline of the page